 – Invest in insulation

-New analysis by the Energy and Climate Intelligence Unit has found homes rated band F on the Energy Performance Certificate (EPC) system, a measure of the home’s efficiency, are set to have a gas bill £968 higher than a home rated EPC band C, the Government’s target for 2035.
+Recent analysis by the Energy and Climate Intelligence Unit has found homes rated band F on the Energy Performance Certificate (EPC) system, a measure of the home’s efficiency, were set to have bills close to £1,000 more than a home rated EPC band C, the Government’s target for 2035.

-The average home in the UK is rated band D and these homes will pay £420 more for their gas this winter, compared with band C.
+The calculations, performed before the Government announced its energy price guarantee, showed that the average home in the UK is rated band D and these homes will pay £420 more for their gas this winter, compared with band C.

 Energy Saving Trust also says that for those wishing to future-proof their homes, investing in professional draught-proofing and insulation in preparation for the winter months could lead to a reduction in bills by £405 for a semi-detached home.
 DIY draught-proofing is much cheaper and anything is better than nothing.

 Installing solar panels for a similar property could lead to additional annual savings of around £450.

 A quarter of heat in an uninsulated home is lost through the roof.
 Most homes have at least some loft insulation but often not enough.
 Topping up from 120mm to at least 270mm of insulation will help.

 Turning boilers off is not advisable or an effective way to save energy.
 Instead, thermostats and timers should be used effectively to regulate their operation.